 15 Mar 2019

 The Department of Religious Studies started in 2005 with the BA Religious Studies programme.
-In 2008/2009 academic year, it introduced the MA and MPhil Religious Studies programmes.
+In the 2008/2009 academic year, the Department introduced the MA and MPhil Religious Studies programmes.
 The PhD Religious Studies programme was introduced in 2014.
-The various programmes advance knowledge in religions to produce graduates that foster inter-religious dialogue for peaceful co-existence in society, and for the socio-economic development of Ghana and Africa.
-The programmes of the Department have three options: Christianity, Islam and African Traditional Religion.
-Students graduate with Religious Studies, with specialization in one of the options.
-The undergraduate and post-graduate programmes in Religious Studies have been designed to achieve the following goals:
+The various programmes advance knowledge in religions to produce graduates that foster inter-religious dialogue for peaceful co-existence in society and the socio-economic development of Ghana and Africa.
+The programme has three main options: Christianity, Islam and African Traditional Religion.
+Students graduate with a degree in Religious Studies in one of the options above.

 Rev. Fr.
 Dr John Kwaku Opoku is currently the Head of the Department.
 He is a senior lecturer with a BA in the Study of Religion and Sociology (Legon, Ghana); MA in Intercultural Theology from Radboud Universiteit (Nijmegen); Master of Bioethics from the Medical Colleges of Radboud Universiteit, Nijmegen, Catholic University of Leuven (Belgium), and the Universities of Basel and Padova (Switzerland and Italy); and a PhD in Theology (Radboud Universiteit, Nijmegen).